Redneck Rampage: Add-ons and spin-offs

-Redneck Rampage Rides Again

 Redneck Rampage Rides Again is the sequel to Redneck Rampage, and includes 14 new single player levels, 7 new multiplayer levels, new enemies, weapons, and vehicles, including motorcycles and swamp boats.
 After Leonard and Bubba crash-land a UFO, they find themselves in the middle of the desert (Area 69).
 Along the way, they are hunted by aliens and must blast their way through jackalope farms, Disgraceland, a riverboat, a brothel and various other locales.
 It was developed by Xatrix Entertainment and released in the week following May 13, 1998.

-Off-Road Redneck Racing

 Off-Road Redneck Racing is a spin-off racing game released in 2001 for the PC.
-Unlike the previous games, it was not developed by Xatrix, instead by Rage Games; however, Interplay remained the owner of the IP, and thus they published it.
+Unlike the previous games, it was not developed by Xatrix, but instead by Rage Games; however, Interplay remained the owner of the IP, and thus they published it.
 Besides the game's namesake, the only relation to the previous games are of Leonard and Bubba on the box art, borrowed voice lines of Leonard from the original games sporadically used during a race, and slightly similar textures being used on some artwork and also in-game.
 This is the first and only game in the series not to use the Build game engine.